sfc-gh-boconnor/government_hackathon/README.md

 Today we will go though a working example of how data sharing can allow you to make better decisions.
 We will be going through how to create a policy simulator in order to estimate the impact of changing the cold weather payment policy.
 The application in its entirety could have been fully packaged as a **native app**.
 However, for this example, you will be manually loading the components just incase you would like to reuse any of the source code on day 2.

--  Go to the Private Share area to access the private datasets that you will need.
-The private share should now be available, if not - let us know!
+- Within the navigation menu you will see a menu item called **Data Products**.
+Click to expand.

+- Click on **Private Sharing**.

+-  You will see a private share called **Cold Weather Payments Dataset**.

-    Once you press **Get** to get the data, you will see a new database appear in your trial account.
-It should look like this:
+- Press **Get** to get the data.
+You will see a new database appear in your trial account.
+If you navigate to **Data** you will see the share which will look like this:

 ![alt text](assets/image-1.png)

+#### Creating your own database

+You will now create a database to host all the assets needed to try out the simulator.

+- Click on Projects from the navigation bar.

+- Click on the '+' on the top left hand side of the screen to create a new SQL worksheet

--   Open up a new worksheet and run the following SQL code.
+-   Copy and paste the code below into your new SQL worksheet.

 ```sql